Campaigning at a gun store, Kemp sidesteps gun issues

-JASPER, GA -- The Republican running for Georgia governor kicked off a week-long bus tour of Georgia Monday and was the center of a raucous rally at a gun store here.
+JASPER, Ga. -- The Republican running for Georgia governor kicked off a week-long bus tour of Georgia, Monday, and was the center of a raucous rally at a gun store.

 Brian Kemp favors expanding gun rights in Georgia, but didn't raise that issue as he focuses long-term on winning centrist voters while turning out his conservative base for November's general election.

-There were three hundred people on the asphalt at Appalachian Gun, a store in Jasper.
+There were 300 people on the asphalt at Appalachian Gun, a store in Jasper.
 They cheered when Kemp accepted a gift of a six-shot revolver from the owners of the store.
 And they waited patiently for handshakes and photos with the candidate.

 Kemp had cemented his status as a pro-gun conservative months ago, when he ran ads in the Republican primary showing his gun collection, and when he appeared in an ad playfully menacing a young man "interested in one of my daughters" with a shotgun.
 When critics targeted the ad as showing a cavalier disregard for gun safety, Kemp's backers said the critics needed to get a better sense of humor.